JoaoPauloAntunes/JoaoPauloAntunes/README.md

 - :computer: I'm a full stack developer
 - 🔭 I'm currently working for a precision agriculture company
-- :heart:   Python
+- 👨‍💻 I like to build things with Python, React, React Native, Docker, AWS, SQL databases and modern backend APIs
-- :computer:   Python, ReactJS, React Native
+- 🌱 I'm currently learning to use Serverless framework
 - 💬 Ask me about: tech, movies, animes

 "Nothing in this world beats good old persistence.
 Talent does not surpass.
 Nothing more common than talented failures.
 Genius does not overcome.
 Unrecognized geniuses is practically a cliche.
 Education does not exceed.
 The world is full of educated fools.
 Persistence and determination alone are powerful." - Calvin Coolidge